GALAXY CRUISE: Spiral and ring classifications for bright galaxies at z=0.01-0.3: Discussion

-By contrast, the ring fractions show an intriguing trend against the stellar mass (figure~\ref{fig11}), i.e., peak fractions of $\sim0.17$ at M$_\star\sim10^{10.5}$--$10^{11}$ M$_\odot$ and almost zero fractions were indicated at both the low-mass and high-mass ends.
-A similar trend was observed in the training data from the GC~DR1 catalog (figure~\ref{fig11}) and cosmological hydrodynamic simulations \citep{Snyder2015,Elagali2018}, thus further supporting this peculiar trend.
+By contrast, the ring fractions show an intriguing trend against the stellar mass (figure~\ref{fig11}), i.e., peak fractions of $\sim0.18$ at M$_\star\sim10^{10.5}$--$10^{11}$ M$_\odot$ and almost zero fractions are indicated at both the low-mass and high-mass ends.
+Such a stellar mass dependence seems not to be caused by the selection bias because we see the same trend in the combined data with the subsample.
+A similar trend can be observed in the training data from the GC~DR1 catalog (figure~\ref{fig11}) and cosmological hydrodynamic simulations \citep{Snyder2015,Elagali2018}, thus further supporting this peculiar trend.
 The peak fractions at M$_\star\sim10^{10.5}$--$10^{11}$ M$_\odot$ would be related to the increasing fraction of barred disc galaxies \citep{Masters2012} and green valley galaxies (see section~\ref{s42}) at this stellar mass range.
-The fraction excess might be due to galaxies above M$_\star=10^{10.5}$, which generally reside in massive halos $>10^{12}$ M$_\odot$ (e.g., \cite{vandenBosch2007,Zu2015,Correa2020}), thus indicating that they would be surrounded by galaxies that can trigger ring structures (e.g., \cite{Appleton1996,Romano2008,Elagali2018}).
+The fraction excess may be due to galaxies above M$_\star=10^{10.5}$, which generally reside in massive halos $>10^{12}$ M$_\odot$ (e.g., \cite{vandenBosch2007,Zu2015,Correa2020}), thus indicating that they would be surrounded by galaxies that can trigger ring structures (e.g., \cite{Appleton1996,Romano2008,Elagali2018}).
 However, it should be noted that the resolution limit may affect the turnover mass, because we confirmed that this value gets slightly higher (lower) when we used the samples at higher (lower) redshift bins.
 A high-resolution wide-field survey with space telescopes, such as Euclid \citep{Laureijs2011,Amendola2013} and Roman Space Telescope \citep{Spergel2015} may be required to fully address this possible tendency.